BineshNarayanan/RESTServices/README.md

 # RESTServices
 This project tries to implement simple GET, POST examples.
 This example is implemented using Jersey Implementation of RESTServices.
 The reference is http://jersey.java.net.
 The example also has a client which can be used to test REST services.

+You can use this as a boiler plate for your rest service project.

 Prerequisites Java 1.7, Maven